Siapas-Laboratory/ratBerryPi/docs/hardware_overview.md

 ## Electronics Overview
 The 2 main hardware components of the system are the interface and the modules.
 The interface is a HAT that sits on a raspberry pi, but often we may refer to the entire unit as the interface.
-Similarly when we refer to modules this is usually a reference to the entire reward module unit consisting of all attached devices (lickometer, speaker, and LED) but at it's core there is a PCB that usually is packaged with the module with the main electronics needed to operate all devices.
+Similarly when we refer to modules we are usually referring to the entire reward module unit consisting of all attached devices (lickometer, speaker, and LED).
+At it's core, however, the reward module is controlled by a PCB that usually is packaged with the module.
+This PCB has the main electronics needed to operate all devices.
 The interface functions as a hub for all modules to plug into and offers some additional features which we will describe below.

 ![alt text](ims/module_plus_interface_box.png)